Omneo Logo

 Coming full circle: Why round things off with unified commerce

-There are many benefits of transitioning from multichannel commerce to a unified commerce model.
+Transitioning from multichannel commerce to a unified commerce model has many benefits.
 The key to this is the adoption of intuitive software that facilitates customer experience management and information exchange across all business units.

-Multichannel commerce uses marketing channels like email, social, and direct mail combined with sales channels like the brick-and-mortar store or online store.
+Multichannel commerce uses marketing channels like email, social, and direct mail combined with sales channels like brick-and-mortar stores or online stores.
 However, each channel continues to operate independently.
 As a result, crucial items like customer profiling, communications, offers, point of sale, and inventory are disjointed.

-Unified commerce, on the other hand, involves using a tightly integrated technology stack to build a customer-driven ecosystem that takes care of the entire customer loyalty lifecycle: from marketing to order fulfilment to after-sales care.
+Unified commerce, on the other hand, involves using a tightly integrated technology stack to build a customer-driven ecosystem that manages the entire customer loyalty lifecycle, from marketing to order fulfilment to after-sales care.

 One stack to rule them all